Thursday, November 21, 2024

 Wifi 6 802.11AX

-This is the other side of the coin.
-It’s the complete oppossite of the MacBook Air:
+This is the other side of the coin—it’s the complete opposite of the MacBook Air:

 CPU: Ryzen 3 7320U

-This is one of the weakest CPUs on the entire line of recently released CPUs.
-This one and the Intel Core i3.
+Let’s be real—this is one of the weakest CPUs in the latest lineup, right up there with the Intel Core i3.

-The MAIN problem when shopping for cheap laptops for web design comes down to two things:
+The main issue with cheap laptops for web dev boils down to two things:

 Display: FHD